-- 1. THERE WILL BE NO PREMIUMS FOR YOUTH LIVESTOCK EXHIBITS. - Make sure you have read and understand all the Youth Exhibitor Rules starting on page 8 of this fair book, All livestock to be exhibited at the fair must adhere to the following possession dates: - a.
+1. THERE WILL BE NO PREMIUMS FOR YOUTH LIVESTOCK EXHIBITS .

+- 2. Make sure you have read and understand all the Youth Exhibitor Rules.
+All livestock to be exhibited at the fair must adhere to the following possession dates: - a.
 All Beef and dairy beef steers first Saturday in December prior to the fair - b.
 Dogs June 15 - c.
 Dairy Feeder Steers third Saturday of April - d.
 Dairy, Goats, Horses, Sheep, Swine May 1 - e.
 Beef Feeders and Beef Breeding Stock first Saturday in May - f.
 Breed rabbits June 1 - g.
 Cats June 15 - h.
 Market rabbits July 1 - i.
-Poultry first Sunday in July - All Market Beef, Beef Feeder Steers, Dairy Feeder Steers, Market Lambs, Market Rabbits, Swine, and Market Goats will be required to attend the respective animal validations (see schedule below) in order to obtain a show specific tattoo/tag and be assigned a number and/or picture identification. - All validations will take place on the Cass County fairgrounds. - b.
+Poultry first Sunday in July - 3.
+All Market Beef, Beef Feeder Steers, Dairy Feeder Steers, Market Lambs, Market Rabbits, Swine, and Market Goats will be required to attend the respective animal validations (see schedule below) in order to obtain a show specific tattoo/tag and be assigned a number and/or picture identification. - a.
+All validations will take place on the Cass County fairgrounds. - b.
 No market animal will be allowed as an exhibit at the fair unless it was validated and properly identified during the official validation for that specie.
 In case of extenuating circumstances, exhibitors are to contact the respective superintendent prior to the validation date for other arrangements. - 4.
 Mandatory validation dates (tagging and/or tattooing): - a.
 All Market Beef the first Saturday in December prior to the fair 10:00 a.m.
-1:00 p.m. - Beef Feeder Calves first Saturday in May (11:00 a.m.
-1:00 p.m.) - Dairy Feeder Steers third Saturday in April (10:00 1:00 p.m.) - d.
-Sheep Saturday, May 6 9:00 a.m.
-1:00 p.m.
-Sunday, May 7 1:00 p.m.
-3:00 p.m. - Market Goats Saturday, May 6 9:00 a.m.
-1:00 p.m., Sunday, May7 1:00 3:00 p.m.
+1:00 p.m. - b.
+Beef Feeder Calves first Saturday in May (11:00 a.m. - 1:00 p.m.) - c.
+Dairy Feeder Steers third Saturday in April (10:00 1:00 p.m.) - Sheep first Saturday in May- 9:00 a.m.
+1:00 p.m., the following Sunday, - 1:00 p.m. - 3:00 p.m. - e.
+Market Goats first Saturday in May 9:00 a.m.
+1:00 p.m., the following Sunday - 1:00 - 3:00 p.m.